Secure CheckoutPersonal information is secured with SSL technology.

 Department of Geography, University of California - Santa Barbara, California, United States

 Adam W. Davis is a postdoctoral researcher in the Institute of Transportation Studies at the University of California, Davis, United States.
-He holds a PhD and MA from the Department of Geography at the University of California, Santa Barbara, and a BA in Geography from University of California, Berkeley.
+He holds a PhD and MA from the Department of Geography at the University of California, Santa Barbara, and a BA in geography from the University of California, Berkeley.
 His research is on travel behavior, spatial computational methods, spatial perception, and network-based analysis.
 He also worked as a research geographer with USGS and as an environmental analyst.
 Adam has authored and co-authored more than 25 research papers and reports to sponsors.

 Department of Geography, University of California - Davis, California, United States